It is a campus policy that all resident students select a meal plan for the academic year.

 For added convenience, the meal plan can also be used in the Night Owl Café at lunch for the “NOC Sizzler” and at lunch and dinner at the Hoot-n-Scoot for a ‘pick 4′ meal equivalency.

-The Plus Meal Plan option allows students to use their Owl Card as a debit card for purchases using Meal Plan Dollars at Lloyd’s Marketplace and the Bean & Bagel or any dining location on campus.
+The Plus Meal Plan option allows students to use their Owl Card as a debit card for purchases using Meal Plan Dollars at Lloyd’s Marketplace and the We Proudly Brew Starbucks coffee or any dining location on campus.
 Your Owl Card is loaded with your chosen level of Meal Plan Dollars.
 Balances left over from the fall semester transfer to the spring semester, but not to the following year.
 What is left unused at the end of the spring semester is forfeited.

 Students who live in traditional campus housing choose their meal plan for the entire academic year.
 Commuter students or other students not required to be on a meal plan may contract their meal plan each semester.
 Increases to your meal plan, such as choosing a plan with more meals or Meal Plan Dollars, may be made at any time during the semester.
 Please review the meal plan contract here.